Virjanand/BowlingGameKataWithSpring/README.md

 - 10 turns
 - 2 tries per turns
 - all ten pins knocked down in 2 turns is a spare -> 10 + score next turn
-- all ten pins knocked down in 1 turn is a strike -> 10 + score next turn
+- all ten pins knocked down in 1 turn is a strike -> 10 + score next 2 turns
 - last rol a spare or strike -> 1 or 2 more rolls respectively
 - final score is sum of all scores